 In the second instalment of a two part series, the endurance coach at Athletics Ireland shares insights from his own experiences and highlight the key traits needed to be successful in the world of coaching.

-Here is Steven Macklin’s rundown on the traits needed to be the best running coach you can be.
+Here is Macklin’s rundown on the traits needed to be the best running coach you can be.

 It’s all about relationships.
 The bottom line is that you are coaching people and not machines, building a relationship with your athletes and having open and honest communication is key for success.